jrha/ssp/README.md

 * Only two controls.
 * Tracks are shuffled to equalise play count.
 * Skipped tracks are demoted in play order.
-* Missing tracks are automatically removed from the library.

 Controls
 --------